 Dr. Larsen knew it would be helpful if the endodontic file could be manipulated and controlled like most other dental instruments, in a pen-grasp-grip.
 It took some time and imagination to develop a way to attach the endodontic file to a long handle.

-Dr. Larsen thought it would be an advantage if the endodontic file could be manipulated and controlled like other dental instruments in a pen-grasp-grip.
-How to attach a file to a long handle took some imagination.
-With some trial and error a unique locking chamber that fit the small handle of the standard endodontic file was devised.
-It had to be a tight attachment because strong forces would be used when filing the surfaces of the canals.
+Finally, after some trial and error, the unique locking chamber designed to fit the small handle of the standard endodontic file was developed.
+A tight attachment was necessary because strong forces would be used in preparing the canal.
 The file needed to be securely attached to the handle.

-A contra-angle bend was placed in the shaft of the file.
-The access problem was solved.
-This gave the file access and the right angle to reach into the tooth to find the orifice and extend down the canals.
 The file could be worked in a "straight-line" movement up and down the canal without hand fatigue.
-A new grip on the file made things a lot easier, and the file worked like it knew what it was doing, GREAT.
-He starts every case with the EndoHandle and has been for over 12 years.
+This new handle on the file made things a lot easier, and the file worked like it 'knew what it was doing' and it turned out great.
+He started every case with the EndoHandle and many other endodontists and dentists do also.

 Dr. Larsen enjoys teaching others how to use innovative products and techniques in endodontics.
 The Venta Endo company was formed to help share Dr. Larsen's patented EndoHandle and his new RoTAC Rotary File Grip for manual control of rotary files for safer preparations in difficult canal anatomy.

 While practicing full time, he also enjoyed being an assistant professor at the University of Utah School of Dentistry.

 Today, Dr. Larsen continues to enjoy teaching endodontics, while this little family business continues to grow.

 Thanks for trying out these simply and efficient products.
 They help overcome some of the common problems of endodontics.